spatialos/UnrealGDK/SpatialGDK/Documentation/known-issues.md

 <br/>--------<br/>

 *2019-04-25 Page updated with editorial review* </br>
-*2019-04-25 Removed out-dated known issues from this page and added links to current known issues.*
+*2019-04-25 Removed outdated known issues from this page and added links to current known issues.*
 <br/>